Food safety

 • Soybeans

-Cross contact generally only refers to the transfer of food allergens, whereas cross contamination includes biological, chemical, and physical hazards.
-If you have ever heard of the term cross contamination, you might be questioning yourself whether cross contact is the same as cross contamination.
-Do not be confused as cross contact is a concern quite specific for food allergens.
+Cross-contact generally only refers to the transfer of food allergens, whereas cross-contamination includes biological, chemical, and physical hazards.
+If you have ever heard of the term cross-contamination, you might be asking yourself: are cross-contact and cross-contamination the same?
+Do not be confused as cross-contact is a concern quite specific for food allergens.

 As mentioned, cross contact can happen at any point in the food supply chain.
 Cross contact is a huge concern for any food establishment and any food handler must be properly oriented on how to avoid it from occurring.
 The first step to doing this is to learn the pathways at which cross contact can occur.
 Without proper segregation, handling, and food storage process, cross contact can easily occur.